robotology/robotology-superbuild/doc/cmake-options.md

 ## Modern Gazebo simulator

 Support for this dependency is enabled by the `ROBOTOLOGY_USES_GZ_SIM` CMake option, that enables the software that depends on "Modern Gazebo" (gz-sim).

+> [!IMPORTANT]
+> At the moment the `ROBOTOLOGY_USES_GZ_SIM` does not run on Windows (https://github.com/gazebosim/gz-sim/issues/2089) and have known problems on macOS (https://github.com/robotology/gz-sim-yarp-plugins/issues/90).
+Furthermore, it is not supported on non-Ubuntu Debian distributions with apt dependencies.

 ## MuJoCo